google/security-research/kernelctf/rules.md

 _Note: Minor details of the submission process may change from time to time, please make sure you check this page again for updates when you make a new submission._

-Submissions can target 0-day bugs and 1-day bugs.
+Submissions can target 0-day and 1-day bugs.

-## 0-day submissions
+## Non-patched and 0-day submissions

 We consider a bug 0-day if at the time of the submission: